 What is TMS therapy?

 TMS is a non-invasive form of neuromodulation, which stimulates neurons in the prefrontal cortex by delivering highly focused MRI-strength magnetic pulses.
-TMS was FDA cleared in 2008 for the treatment of depression in patients who have not benefited or had limited benefit from prior antidepressant medication.
+TMS was FDA cleared in 2008 for the treatment of depression and in 2018 for the treatment of OCD in patients who have not benefited or had limited benefit from prior medication.
 Patients undergo treatment five times weekly for approximately six weeks, however it can vary on an individual basis.
 Patients remain awake and alert throughout the treatment, rendering TMS non-invasive.
 TMS is also non-systemic, therefore it is virtually free of adverse effects.

 Will my insurance cover TMS therapy?

 MEDICARE and most major healthcare insurers have a coverage policy for TMS therapy.
 TMS is most likely covered by your insurance, and our team will assist you from start to finish.
 Our team can help to quickly evaluate this.
 You can give us a call directly and we will reply within a 24-hour time period, guaranteed.